OSInside/kiwi/doc/source/building/working_with_images/custom_volumes.rst

      </type>
    </image>

-Additional non-root volumes are created for each present `volume` element.
+Additional non-root volumes are created for each `volume` element.
 Volume details can be defined by setting the following `volume`
 attributes:

-- `name`: Required attribute representing a volume's name.
-In addition this attribute is interpreted as the mountpoint if the `mountpoint` attribute is not used.
+- `name`: Required attribute representing the volume's name.
+Additionally, this attribute is interpreted as the mountpoint if the `mountpoint` attribute is not used.